 • Sends a positive message about the employer’s active management of health needs and sickness absence.

-Who is suitable for a Mental Health Assessment?
+Who is suitable for the Assessment?

-Suitable for a worker who is at work, but having difficulties performing job tasks, or is on sick leave.
+Suitable for a worker who is at work but having difficulties performing job tasks or is on sick leave.
 The assessment will help the employer decide:

 1. What to do to help the employee return to full productivity.